multilayer-io/airflow-kubernetes/README.md

 # airflow-kubernetes

-Simple Apache Airflow solution using [Kubernetes Executor][1].There are many repositories to a deployment solution with custom helm charts, but in this repo I am only going to use a few yaml files.
+Simple Apache Airflow solution using [Kubernetes Executor][1].
+There are many repositories to a deployment solution with custom helm charts, but in this repo I am only going to use a few yaml files.

-I am going to guide you trough all the steps to get it running on Google Cloud Platform (GCP).
+This guide is Google Cloud Platform (GCP) as a cloud provider, feel free to open a PR for other cloud providers.

-Note: This repository does not contain any information about setting up a Kubernetes cluster (GKE), and a MySQL or PostgreSQL database.
+Note: we do not provide any information about setting up a Kubernetes cluster (GKE), and a MySQL or PostgreSQL database.

 ## prerequisite

+- [Kubernetes cluster][2]

-- [Kubernetes cluster][2]: use preemptible instance to reduce costs.
+ Use preemptible instance to reduce costs.
+Set the read/write permissions for Cloud Storage and SQL API service.
 Build a cluster with at least 2 vCPU and 4GB RAM in total.
-- [Kubectl][6]
+- [Install kubectl in your computer][6]
-- [MySQL or PostgreSQL database][3]
+- [Create a PostgreSQL or MySQL database][3]

+Authorized traffic from your node instances.
+If you are using a public database and instances, authorized network 0.0.0.0/0
 - [Bucket to store logs][4]
-- Container registry

 ## Let's get started